 This week we are celebrating the fifth annual Community and Primary Health Care Nursing Week where we recognize the contributions of community and primary nurses in the health care setting and beyond.
 This event was started by the Australian College of Nursing (ACN) and will run from September 16 to 22 this year.
 The purpose of this event is to raise awareness of their value and extend a heartfelt thank you for their dedication, expertise, and care to the community.

-But before we go through the celebration, let’s define first the roles of Community of Primary Health Care (C&PHC) Nurses.
+But before we go through the celebration, let’s define first what are the roles of Community of Primary Health Care (C&PHC) Nurses.

 In Australia, primary health care nurses work in a range of settings.
-Those settings include general practice, residential aged care, educational and occupational settings, social service, and informal and unstructured settings like ad hoc and Good Samaritan roles.
+Those settings include general practice, residential aged care, educational and occupational settings, social service, even in an informal and unstructured setting like ad hoc and Good Samaritan roles.